Let's figure out your renovation budget

 Not ready to book?
 Text us and we'll follow up →

-Renovation Bridge is not a lender.
-Financing options described on this page are for informational purposes only.
-Financing through RenoFi is provided by RenoFi's network of partner credit unions.
-Loan availability, rates, and terms vary by state and lender.
-Checking your rate does not constitute a loan application.
+Renovation Bridge is a contractor matching service, not a lender or mortgage broker.
+We do not offer, arrange, or provide financing of any kind.
+Financing information on this page is for educational purposes only and does not constitute financial advice.
+All financing is arranged independently through RenoFi's network of partner credit unions.
+Loan availability, rates, and terms vary by lender, credit score, and property.
+Checking your rate with RenoFi does not constitute a loan application and does not impact your credit score.
 RenoFi NMLS #1802847.
+CA: Renovation Technologies Holdings Inc., CA DRE #02195141.
 Not available in NY.